tntwist/NL.Serverless.AspNetCore/samples/ASP.NET Boilerplate/README.md

 Checkout the Function App Project located [here](aspnet-core/src/MyCompany.MyProject.Web.FunctionApp) to see how this works.

-Note that you have to add some application parts in the [Startup](aspnet-core/src/MyCompany.MyProject.Web.Host/Startup/Startup.cs#L39) of the Host WebApp.

 # Original Readme from [ASP.NET Boilerplate](https://aspnetboilerplate.com/Pages/Documents)
 # Important